Elephant of Yusuf al-Bahili: Date and place of origin

-Appearance
+Description

 The carving is 15.5 cm tall and 8.9 cm in diameter.
 It is carved in the round, i.e., intended to be viewed from all angles.
 It depicts an oversized royal rider in a howdah atop an elephant.
-The howdah is surrounded by eight infantrymen.
-The horse is surrounded by five cavalrymen.
+The howdah is surrounded by eight infantrymen, much smaller, on a ledge or projection running round the howdah.
+At ground level, five mounted cavalrymen run around the legs of the elephant.
+They are intermediate in size between the royal figure and the infantry, but large in relation to their horses.
 The elephant depicted is an Indian elephant, but the ivory itself is probably from an African elephant.

 The carving has Kashmiri characteristics, but this is probably due to influence from Kashmiri workshops and not an origin in Kashmir, where most carvings are Buddhist reliefs.
 Yūsuf al-Bāhilī's elephant is not characteristically Buddhist or obviously religious, nor does it have typically Islamic characteristics.
 The meaning of the scene depicted is uncertain.
 It may represent the ideal political order of the Arthashastra, in which a universal ruler (chakravartin) is surrounded by concentric "circles of kings", adversaries and allies (i.e., the infantryman on the howdah and the cavalryman on the ground).
 Or, it may have a more mundane meaning, an idealized representation of a maharaja and his samantas (vassals) or, if it was fashioned in Sindh, of an Islamic emir.

 The carving has been interpreted as a chess piece.
 Indian pieces this large are attested in the 10th century by al-Masʿūdī, who reports that game pieces were the most common use of ivory in India.
 There is an "almost identical" ivory piece in the Museum of Asian Art in Berlin.
 It is smaller, of poorer quality and much more damaged than the Paris ivory, but it is carved in the round and shows an elephant with a howdah surrounded by riders in a similar style.

 In 2020, Dai Nippon Printing produced a 3D model of the ivory for the museum, which is available online.